-Fewer than 50 of the more than 200,000 people taking the GMAT test each year get a perfect score of 800.
+Fewer than 50 of the more than 200,000 people taking the GMAT exam each year get a perfect score of 800.
 Thus, while you may be exceptionally capable, the odds are against your achieving a perfect score.
-Also, the GMAT test is just one piece of your application packet.
+Also, the GMAT exam is just one piece of your application packet.
 Admissions officers use GMAT scores in conjunction with undergraduate records, application essays, interviews, letters of recommendation, and other information when deciding whom to accept into their programs.

-Schools consider many different aspects of an application before making an admissions decision, so even if you score well on the GMAT test, you should contact the schools that interest you to learn more about them and to ask about how they use GMAT scores and other admissions criteria (such as your undergraduate grades, essays, and letters of recommendation) to evaluate candidates for admission.
+Schools consider many different aspects of an application before making an admissions decision, so even if you score well on the GMAT exam, you should contact the schools that interest you to learn more about them and to ask about how they use GMAT scores and other admissions criteria (such as your undergraduate grades, essays, and letters of recommendation) to evaluate candidates for admission.
 School admissions offices, school Web sites, and materials published by the school are the best sources for you to tap when you are doing research about where you might want to go to business school.

-For more information about how schools should use GMAT scores in admissions decisions, please read Appendix A of this book.
-For more information on the GMAT, registering to take the test, sending your scores to schools, and applying to business school, please visit our Web site at www.mba.com.
+For more information on the GMAT exam, test registration, appropriate uses of GMAT scores, sending your scores to schools, and applying to business school, please visit our web site at mba.com.

-1.2 GMAT® Test Format
+1.2 GMAT® Exam Format

-The GMAT test consists of four separately timed sections (see the table on the next page).
+The GMAT exam consists of four separately timed sections (see the table on the next page).
 You start the test with two 30-minute Analytical Writing Assessment (AWA) questions that require you to type your responses using the computer keyboard.
 The writing section is followed by two 75-minute, multiple-choice sections: the Quantitative and Verbal sections of the test.